 If your lifestyle allows for it, give up one screen for a day, then another and another, until you've given them all up once.
 Chances are, the screens you craved the most may be causing you the most eyestrain.
 And once you know your screen junk food, you’ll be more aware of your screen behavior—and your eyes will thank you for it.

-*We chatted with over 1,000 adults who said they had dry eye or dry eye symptoms and asked them to take a Shire-sponsored survey about their screening habits.
+*We chatted with over 1,000 adults in the US who said they had dry eye or dry eye symptoms and asked them to take a Shire-sponsored survey about their screening habits.